 From the Foreword by Prof. Dr. Gundolf S. Freyermuth, Cologne Game Lab

 A biopic retrospective with one year of research.
-The author has read countless historic press articles and also switched on the original demos to read important scroll texts again.
+The author has read countless historical press articles and also switched on the original demos to read important scrolling texts again.
 What has shaped this digital generation?
 What still shapes them today?
 BREAKIN’ THE BORDERS is a new series of books that takes you deep into the digital world.
 Author Breddin is a contemporary witness who took his first creative steps with the help of the Atari ST demoscene.